 Now, imagine these strings as your spine.
 A spine that is aligned and fully supported by spinal muscles and ligaments will appear longer, giving a taller appearance.
 A spine that is suffering from poor posture or misalignments, compressed down by muscles and causing spinal cord compression, will have an exaggerated curve, making it actually look shorter.
 Technically speaking, your spine will always be the same length.
 Once misalignments or compression in the spine are addressed, the apparent improvement in height can result.

 Chiropractic adjustments can be performed throughout the joints and bones of the body, but are commonly performed on the back, the neck, the hips, and the connective joints.
 During a chiropractic adjustment, a short lever thrust is applied to a vertebrae which is displaying subluxation - this is when the bone in question has been displaced from its natural alignment in the spine.

-The goal of a chiropractic adjustment is to minimize and correct the subluxation, allowing the spine as well as the entire body to be completely aligned.
+The goal of a chiropractic spinal adjustment is to minimize and correct the subluxation, allowing the spine as well as the entire body to be completely aligned.
 Once all bones have been addressed, soft tissue such as muscles, ligaments, and tendons, which support these bones will be lengthened.
 This process stretches muscles and alleviates pressure placed on spinal nerves and surrounding tissue.

-In addition to feeling good, alleviating pain, improving range of motion, and more, back adjustments also help to improve posture.
+In addition to feeling good, alleviating neck pain, improving range of motion, and more, back adjustments also help to improve posture.